TKL-tao/PUBG_Live_Video_Auto-Clipping/README.md

 ![](Usage_Example/Figure_output.png)

 ## Shortcoming
-Processing a 60-minute video takes about 10 minutes.
-Because reading frames from a video through moviepy library costs too much time.
+Processing a 60-minute video takes about 10 minutes, because reading frames from a video through moviepy library costs too much time.
 Hope making an improvement in the future if time permits.